Kartones/flask-calendar/README.md

 No databases, as I don't need to do any querying or complex stuff I couldn't also do with JSON files and basic dictionaries.

+Authentication works using werkzeug SimpleCache for storage, which means if the application runs with more than one thread you'll get into problems.

 Also intended to be a tiny Flask app so minimal coding and functionality used.
 I didn't wanted to use AJAX at first but quickly came up to the realization that some paths were actually faster so in the end has a few JS lines.

 No tests built as main challenge has been my lack of CSS skills and rusty, outdated Javascript.
 Controllers are also a bit more fat than I'd like but I was just hacking away logic as required without much pre-planning.